ros2/ros2_documentation/source/Concepts/Basic/About-Interfaces.rst

 (*) All types that are more permissive than their ROS definition enforce the ROS constraints in range and length by software.

 These array and sequence types have special mappings in Python.
+Any subclass of **collections.abc.Sequence** can be passed in for an array.
 If a container or type is not mentioned then the default mapping is used.

 .. list-table::